gentoo/pax-utils/README.md

 pax-utils is a small set of utilities for performing Q/A (mostly security) checks on systems (most notably, `scanelf`).
-It is focused on the ELF format, but does include a Mach-O helper too for OS X systems.
+It is focused on the ELF format, but does include a Mach-O helper too for macOS systems.

 While heavily integrated into Gentoo's build system, it can be used on any distro as it is a generic toolset.